 Each learner must create a portfolio of evidence generated from appropriate assessment tasks which demonstrates achievement of all the learning outcomes associated with each unit.
+The assessment tasks should allow the learner to respond to a real-life situation that they may face when in employment.
 On completion of each unit, learners must declare that the work produced is their own and the Assessor must countersign this.
-Examples of suitable evidence for the portfolio for each unit are provided in Section 2.
+Examples of suitable evidence for the portfolio for each unit are provided in Section 2 (page 15).

-Internally assessed work should be completed by the learner in accordance with the Qualification Specification.
+Internally assessed work should be completed by the learner in accordance with the qualification specification.
 A representative number of assessment hours should be timetabled into the scheme of work.
 Internal assessment hours must be administered outside of scheduled teaching and learning hours and should be supervised and assessed by the Tutor.
 Assessment activities can be integrated throughout, although separate from the teaching of the unit, and do not have to take place directly at the end of the unit.